Cracked Heat Exchanger

 The main cause for an exchanger to get a crack is from the unit overheating.
 If a furnace does not get sufficient airflow, the heat exchanger gets too hot and can crack under the pressure of continuing to expand and contract.

-How does airflow get restricted?
+What restricts airflow?
 Surprisingly, simply having a dirty air filter is often the reason.
 This is a great reason why having a clean furnace filter is the most important maintenance you need to do on your home’s heating system.
 This simple task is vital in helping to prevent such dangerous problems as cracked heat exchangers.
 Other issues, like a furnace that is too large or too small for your home, can also cause an exchanger to crack.

 Does It Always Require Repair?